 The Bank's customers are at the heart of what it does and the Board remains committed to understanding and addressing their needs.
 Treating customers fairly and equally has remained a major priority and the Bank has clear policies in place to protect them, in particular those most vulnerable.
-In 2023, the Board appointed the Consumer Duty Champion, approved the Consumer Duty Policy and oversaw the progress of the Consumer Duty implementation plan.
-A further customer-focused decision taken by the Board in 2023 was to invest in a new mobile banking application to be implemented in 2024 via the Arab Bank Group integrated platform; and to introduce a Wealth Management proposition from 2024 onwards.
-In August 2023, the Bank celebrated together with its customers 50th anniversary of the Arab Bank Group presence in London.
+The Board has appointed a Consumer Duty Champion, approved the revised Consumer Duty Policy and received the annual Consumer Duty Report 2024.